When do I register for classes?

 Is it too late to change my major?

 No, not at all.
 When you come to orientation, all you have to do is attend the academic advising session for the new major.
-Be aware that most majors in the College of Creative Arts (architecture, studio art, interior design, music, music performance, theatre, and art and music education) require an audition or portfolio review.
-You may speak to an adviser from that division for complete details at orientation.
+Be aware that most majors in the College of Creative Arts (architecture, art and music education, interior design, music, music performance, studio art, and theatre) require an audition or portfolio review.
+You may speak to an advisor from that division for complete details at orientation.
 Some beginning classes in these majors are open to all non-majors.
 The Farmer School of Business also has additional admission requirements.

 Can I get college credit for advanced courses I've had in high school?